A Forgotten Tunnel…

 Cal Poly’s Live Steam Railroad – Swanton Pacific Railroad

-Until Al Smith’s death, in December of 1993, the Swanton Pacific Railroad was largely a partnership between Smith and Cal Poly’s College of Agriculture.
-Although volunteers came from “all walks of life,” to build, maintain and operate the railroad, the University has been central to the preservation and continued operation of the Overfair Railway.
+Until Al Smith’s death in December of 1993, the Swanton Pacific Railroad was essentially a partnership between Smith and Cal Poly’s College of Agriculture.
+Although volunteers came from “all walks of life,” to build, maintain, and operate the railroad, the University has been central to the preservation and continued operation of the Overfair Railway.

-Al Smith left to the University’s College of Agriculture both the Swanton Pacific Ranch and Railroad.
+Al Smith left for the University’s College of Agriculture, both the Swanton Pacific Ranch and Railroad.
 Smith also created an endowment for the railroad to provide operating capital.
 Al Smith had secured the future of the Overfair Railway.

 History Lost

 In August of 2020 the CZU Lightning Complex Fire tore through northern Santa Cruz County, the rail yard for the Swanton Pacific Railroad, the ⅓-scale passenger train system was heavily damaged, along with adjacent buildings.
-At least two steam locomotives — built by Oakland inventor Louis M. MacDermot for the 1915 Panama-Pacific International Exposition in San Francisco — burned as well.
+At least two steam locomotives — built by Oakland inventor Louis M. MacDermot for the 1915 Panama-Pacific International Exposition in San Francisco — also burned.
 The Mercury News – August 29, 2020

 The front smoke box of a burned locomotive is stamped with the name of its maker, Louis MacDermot, who built the railway for the 1915 Pan Pacific International Exposition.

-Following the fire, those volunteers who had maintained the railroad for decades were once-again rolling up their sleeves to pitch-in with the rebuilding.
+Following the fire, the volunteers who had maintained the railroad for decades were once again rolling up their sleeves to pitch in with the rebuilding.

-A dean with Cal Poly University informed the volunteer-run Swanton Pacific Railroad Society by email the school intends to donate the antique steam-engines and equipment to an outside organization, rather than rebuild and operate the popular railroad that’s run on the land since the 1980s.
+A dean with Cal Poly University emailed the volunteer-run Swanton Pacific Railroad Society to inform them that the school intends to donate the antique steam engines and equipment to an outside organization rather than rebuild and operate the popular railroad that’s run on the land since the 1980s.
 The school said it would instead focus on educational pursuits on the land.

 Though invaluable from a historical perspective,” wrote Dr. Andrew Thulin, dean of Cal Poly’s School of Agriculture, Food and Environmental Sciences, “the railroad does not fit within the strategic intent of the ranch when viewed through that lens.”